Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 True shell keeps were a stone wall around the upper perimeter of the motte with lean-to buildings against this outer wall and a small courtyard in the middle.

 The phrase 'lean-to' hints at the all-important sloping roof.
 The Yazd video shows how the slope was important for drainage.
-The liquid shown trickling past the corpses in the Yazd Tower of Silence video could be used as fertiliser.
+The liquid shown trickling past the corpses could be used as fertiliser.
+And was.

-As for the small central courtyard, its function you already know.
-Though it should be noted that the little 'chapel' commonly attached to shell-keeps sometimes had a pit in its floor.
-Providing more evidence that this room really was used for collecting separate or flensed bio-material.
+You already know the function of the the small central courtyard.
+It should be noted though that the little 'chapel' commonly attached to shell-keeps sometimes had a pit in its floor.
+More evidence that this room was used for cutting and combing, flensing and washing upcyclable bio-materials.

 Restormel is said to be England's best preserved shell keep.
-Other carcass dismantling facilities were more thoroughly hidden.
-And at least three were extended and turned into tourist attractions.
+Other carcass dismantling facilities were much more thoroughly hidden.
+They were hidden in the most effective way possible: in plain sight as tourist attractions.

 Centre: The Round Tower.
 Source: Windsor Castle - Wikipedia